-This is a surprisingly common question, and the scary part is I don’t really understand why.
+This is a surprisingly common question, and I don’t really understand why.

 If you look through the comments on this article, you’ll see person after person after person ask what is essentially the exact same question.
 What’s scary is that they’re asking after the fact, and most are scared out of their wits that the answer is, “Yes, your intimate chat could have been intercepted and recorded.”

 It’s also scary how many don’t bother to read the article they’re commenting on, which answers the question.
-(And which is why comments on this article remain closed.)
+(Which is why comments on this article remain closed.)

 There’s probably no intermediary

-Most video chat is over a direct machine-to-machine connection.
+Most (but not all) video chat is over a direct machine-to-machine connection.
 In order to deliver the video stream as efficiently as possible, the data goes directly from your computer to theirs.
 There’s no server or service in the middle processing (or capturing) the video stream.

 Most chats are encrypted

-Depending on the service you use, the data transmitted is very likely to be encrypted.
+Depending on the service you use, the data is likely to be encrypted.
 Even someone who could intercept the data — like your ISP, for example — probably can’t decipher it.

 You’re just not that interesting

-I’m sorry to disappoint, but you and I just aren’t that interesting to the people who might have the ability to intercept and watch whatever it was you did on video.
+I’m sorry to disappoint, but you and I just aren’t that interesting to the people who might have the ability to intercept and watch whatever you did on video.

 Yes, all three of those points are qualified: “probably”, “most”, and, of course, you could be “interesting” if you’re in a position of power or have some other sensitive role.
-But it’s extremely unlikely any of those three wouldn’t apply to your video chat.
+But it’s extremely unlikely someone would take the time and effort to try and intercept your video chats.